informalsystems/quint/README.md

  - *TNT is CLI-first*:
     - The users should be able to parse and transpile TNT in the command-line.
+    - The intermediate transpiler outputs are avaiable in JSON.
     - IDE support (such as a VSCode plugin) is a beatiful opt-in, not a requirement.